 For more Berlin tips, make sure to check out the full Hipster Guide to Berlin

 About the Authors

 Berta Luise Heide is the publisher of the travel guide BertaBerlin, a travel blogger and marketer, and most notably a born resident of the German capital city.
 In her travel guides, inconspicuously entitled BertaBerlin, she discovers city walks all over Berlin and writes about the hidden gems of the city on her Berlin blog.
-When she’s not sitting with Adam in a bar like Bar Saint Jean (which you’ll find listed on our travel guide QueerBerlin), you’ll find her in Neukölln playing table tennis at Böhmischen Platz or on Facebook and Instagram.
+When she’s not sitting with Adam in a bar like Bar Saint Jean (which you’ll find listed on the queer travel guide), you’ll find her in Neukölln playing table tennis at Böhmischen Platz